Illinois bond prices rise after Thursday's market rout

-CHICAGO, June 9 Prices on some Illinois general obligation bonds rose on Friday in U.S. municipal market trading, recouping some of the losses from Thursday's deep drop.
+CHICAGO, June 9 (Reuters) - Prices on some Illinois general obligation bonds rose on Friday in U.S. municipal market trading, recouping some of the losses from Thursday's deep drop.

 Spreads over Municipal Market Data's benchmark triple-A yield scale narrowed 25 to 40 basis points for Illinois bonds due in five to 10 years, MMD reported.
 At the end of trading on Thursday, the spread on the state's 10-year bonds widened by 55 basis points to a record 335 basis points over the scale.